 Discount: Medtronic’s CGM is rarely available through the NHS and only in exceptional circumstances.
-Self-funding is an option (even if your insulin pump is via the NHS), however Medtronic doesn’t seem to offer their loyalty scheme at this time and currently no discounts on sensors are available.
+Self-funding is for most the only option (even if your insulin pump is via the NHS).

 This CGM system requires three components: (i) A compatible Medtronic insulin pump (640G in the UK, 630G in the US), (ii) Enlite sensors (each sensor lasts 6 days each and are not reusable) and (iii) one Guardian Link Transmitter that attaches to the sensor.
 The complete package really has three primary functions:

 CGMs are increasing both in use and popularity.
 It’s difficult to control your glucose levels when you don’t know what they are at a given point in time.
 Finger prick tests only give one number at one point of time – it doesn’t tell you if its going up or down, how fast it’s changing or how long it’s been at the level it’s at.
 Flash monitor systems, like the Libre, only give you a number when you scan it – it doesn’t alert or alarm.